 IFRS accounting requires that depreciation and amortization cease when reporting discontinued operations.
-As a consequence, no depreciation and amortization was reported for the period ended September 30, 2019 for those operations.
-Depreciation and amortization was \$1,779,201 in 2018.
+As a consequence, no depreciation and amortization was reported in 2019 for discontinued operations.
+Depreciation and amortization was \$2,409,380 in 2018.

-General expenses and rent decreased by \$401,945 (31%) to \$909,293 for the period ended September 30, 2019 from \$1,311,238 in 2018.
-The application of the new IFRS 16 standard in January 2019 resulted in the recharacterization of rent.
+General expenses and rent decreased by \$698,195 (40%) to \$1,062,907 in 2019 from \$1,761,102 in 2018.
+The decrease is related to the stub period reported in 2019 compared to the 12 months in 2018.
+Additionally, the application of the new IFRS 16 standard in January 2019 resulted in the re-characterization of rent.
 Rent expense has now been replaced with interest cost related to a lease liability and amortization related to a right of use asset.
 Rental payments are now applied against the newly established lease liability.
-There was a corresponding reduction in rent expense during the period and an increase in interest cost.
-Due to the cessation of amortization, no amortization was recorded against the right of use asset.
-All rental payments were charged to rent expense in the corresponding period in 2018.
+There was a corresponding reduction in rent expense during the year and an increase in interest cost.
+Due to the cessation of depreciation and amortization, no amortization was recorded against the right of use asset.
+All rental payments were charged to rent expense in 2018.

-During the period ended September 30, 2019, the Company recorded non-cash interest expense of \$65,730 relating to the afore-mentioned lease liability.
+During the 2019, the Company recorded non-cash interest expense of \$74,494 relating to the afore-mentioned lease liability.
 The Company did not have an interest expense in 2018.

-Non-cash impairment was nil in 2019 compared to \$178,775 recorded in 2018.
+Non-cash impairment was nil in 2019 compared to \$156,717 recorded in 2018.
 In 2018, management determined that certain property and equipment would no longer be used to generate future cash flows and committed to plan to dispose of such property and equipment.
 The Company disposed of assets that were no longer in use.
 The assets were impaired prior to their disposal.
 The fair value was less cost to sell was determined to be \$3,000 which was greater than its value in use.